DataDog/documentation/content/en/tagging/unified_service_tagging.md

 {{% /tab %}}

 {{% tab "Docker" %}}
 To achieve a single point of configuration across all telemetry, make `DD_ENV`, `DD_SERVICE`, and `DD_VERSION` available within your container's runtime environment.
-[As long as the agent can access your container's Docker socket], it will be able to detect the environment variables and map them to the standard tags.
+As long as the agent can access your container's [Docker socket][8], it will be able to detect the environment variables and map them to the standard tags.

 If your service has no need for the DD environment variables (e.g., 3rd party software like Redis, PostgreSQL, Nginx, and applications not traced by APM), you can instead use Docker labels: